PapaMademba/NN-CNN/README.md

 # NN-CNN
-NN and CNN using pytorch
+NN and CNN on pytorch using MNIST dataset.
+The problems xe arre dealing with are specified in the notebook